Nguyen: Pronunciation

-However, Nguyễn is also pronounced with a tone in Vietnamese.
-In Southern Vietnam, Nguyễn is pronounced with the dipping tone; the pitch of the voice first drops from a mid-level to the bottom of the speaker's range of pitch and then rises back to mid.
+Furthermore, in Vietnamese Nguyễn is also pronounced with a tone.
+In Southern Vietnam, it is pronounced with the dipping tone: the pitch of the voice first drops from a mid-level to the bottom of the speaker's range of pitch and then rises back to mid.
 In Northern Vietnam, it is pronounced with the creaky rising tone: the pitch of the voice rises from mid-level to the top of the speaker's range of pitch, but with constricted vocal cords, akin to a glottal stop in the middle of the vowel.
-See Vietnamese tones.